cancel icon

 If your shoulder pain started in the gym and doesn’t improve within a week of modifying your exercises, it’s worth getting it checked.
 Sharp pain, especially pain that radiates down your arm, warrants assessment sooner.
 Similarly, if you’ve had previous shoulder injuries and notice new pain or a change in your symptoms, don’t assume it’s the same old problem.

 A GP or physiotherapist can examine your joint, test your range of motion and strength, and rule out tears or significant damage.
 If pain is severe, sudden, or accompanied by swelling, numbness, or tingling, an A&E assessment may be appropriate.
+When you do see a specialist, knowing what questions to ask your orthopaedic doctor can help you get the most from your appointment.

-Treatment options
+Treatment Options

-Conservative management
+Conservative Management

 Most gym-related shoulder pain improves with exercise modification, rest from aggravating movements, and targeted strengthening.
 Stop or avoid the lifts that trigger your pain.
 Include gentle rotator cuff and scapular stability work two to three times per week: supported external rotations, prone rowing, serratus push-ups, and banded pull-aparts.
 Ice after sessions if swelling is present.
 Gradually return to your main lifts with lighter weight and stricter form.
 This phase typically takes 2 to 6 weeks, depending on severity.

-Medical management
+Medical Management

 If conservative measures aren't enough, anti-inflammatory medication (such as ibuprofen, taken as advised) can ease pain and swelling temporarily whilst you focus on strengthening and rehab.
 Some people benefit from a short course of physiotherapy to assess technique and guide progression.
 Corticosteroid injections are occasionally used for significant impingement, though they’re not a long-term solution.
 A GP or sports medicine doctor can discuss these options and monitor your progress.

-Surgical options
+Surgical Options

 Surgery is rarely needed for gym-related shoulder pain.
 If imaging shows a rotator cuff tear or other structural damage, and conservative treatment has genuinely failed over months, surgical repair may be considered.
 However, this is uncommon in people without prior significant injury.
 Recovery from shoulder surgery is lengthy and requires careful rehabilitation.

-Recovery and prevention
+Recovery and Prevention

 Once pain settles, prevent recurrence by respecting pain signals during training.
 Never push through sharp pain under the premise of “no pain, no gain.”
 Train smarter: prioritise control and form over heavy weight, especially early in a session when you’re fresh.
 Build scapular stability and rotator cuff strength into your routine, even if you’re not injured.
 These aren’t flashy exercises, but they make the difference between shoulders that get stronger and shoulders that ache.